MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 *result*\
 An output iterator pointing to the first element in the destination range to where the altered sequence of elements is being copied.

-*_OldVal*\
+*oldVal*\
 The old value of the elements being replaced.

-*_NewVal*\
+*newVal*\
 The new value being assigned to the elements with the old value.

-### Return Value
+### Return value

-An output iterator pointing to the position one past the final element in the destination range to where the altered sequence of elements is being copied.
+An output iterator pointing to the position one past the final element in the destination range the altered sequence of elements is copied to.

 ### Remarks